 Running a restaurant requires meticulous planning and strategy, and a lot of hard work to implement those plans.
-Looking at the industry trends, about 60% of the restaurants go out of business in their first year and 80% close their shops in the first five years.
+Looking at the industry trends, about 60% of the restaurants go out of business in their first year, and 80% close their shops in the first five years.
 Read more about the reasons why restaurants fail here.
 In this article, we will tell you about the top restaurant management mistakes you should not make while running a restaurant.

-1. Ignoring the location
+1. Ignoring the Location

-2. Poor execution of concept
+2. Poor Execution of Concept

 A great idea can go to waste if its proper execution is not done.
 Most restaurateurs fail at this area.
-They jump into the restaurant business with a great idea and concept, but the end result is not quite the same as the initial thought.
+They jump into the restaurant business with a great idea and concept, but the result is not quite the same as the initial thought.

-3. Not having a grand opening
+3. Not Having a Grand Opening

 Not having a grand opening is a major mistake that a venturing restaurateur commits.
 You only get to have one opening; make sure that it is noticed.
 It is your first chance to make an impression and let people know that you have entered the market.
 A great first impression can do wonders for your business.
 Organize an open house and lure your customers by inviting to taste your food for free.
 If they like what they eat, they would almost always return.

-4. Depending entirely on the restaurant manager
+4. Depending Entirely on the Restaurant Manager

-5. Not putting efforts into the back- end
+5. Not Putting Efforts into the Backend

-“High rentals, expensive décor, and hiring a staff at exorbitant salaries lead to an imbalance in finances.”
+“High rentals, expensive décor, and hiring staff at exorbitant salaries lead to an imbalance in finances.”
 Says Yajush Malik, owner of Gallops, Mumbai.

 A clever pricing strategy is a must for any restaurant.
 No matter how much your restaurant is a success, and you see a lot of traffic if you’re selling an item worth 100 rupees for 80 rupees, your restaurant would incur a loss.
 Ideally, the selling price of an item should be three times that of the food cost.
 You’re not just selling a dish; you’re selling a service as well.
 Therefore you must remember to include your food cost, overhead costs plus profit while deciding the menu price of an item.